 A legitimate moving company will have no problem proving they are licensed and insured.
 It’s one of the most basic requirements of the job.
 For any move that crosses state lines, a mover must have a U.S. Department of Transportation (DOT) number.
 For local moves, licensing requirements vary by state.
 Ask any potential mover for their license numbers and proof of insurance, including general liability and cargo coverage.
 If they hesitate, get defensive, or can’t provide these documents, consider it a deal-breaker.
 Reputable companies are transparent about their credentials because it builds trust and shows they are a professional commercial moving partner.

-Unprofessional Communication
+Spotting Unprofessional Communication

 Pay close attention to how a moving company communicates with you from the very first interaction.
 Are they responsive to your calls and emails?
 Do they have a professional website and use a company email address, or are they using a generic Gmail or Yahoo account?
 Vague answers, high-pressure sales tactics, and a general lack of clarity are all signs of an unprofessional operation.
 Your movers should be clear, patient, and thorough when answering your questions.
 Moving your business is complex, and you need a partner who can provide clear and consistent customer support every step of the way.

-Large Upfront Deposit Demands
+Demands for a Large Upfront Deposit

 It’s not unusual for a moving company to require a small deposit to reserve your moving date.
 However, a demand for a large upfront deposit—especially in cash—is a major red flag.
 Most professional movers expect payment upon delivery.
 Companies that demand a significant portion of the total cost before any work is done may not be financially stable or, in the worst-case scenario, could be planning a scam.
 Any deposit requirement should be reasonable and clearly detailed in your written estimate and contract.
 Be wary of any company that pressures you for a large sum of money before they’ve even packed a single box.

-Final Tips for a Seamless Business Move
+Tips for a Stress-Free Business Move

 Even with the best movers on your side, a successful office relocation requires smart planning on your end.
 A little extra preparation can make a huge difference in how smoothly the transition goes for your team and your operations.
 By focusing on timing, communication, and organization, you can get your business back up and running in your new space with minimal friction.
 These final tips will help you cover all your bases for a truly seamless move.